Unbiased Markov chain Monte Carlo with couplings: Illustrations

-We present the results of this test in Table \ref{table:mixture:easy}.
-First, we see that the inefficiency is sensitive to the choice of $k$ and $m$: simply setting $k$ and $m$ to one would be highly inefficient.
-Secondly, we see that when $k$ and $m$ are large enough we can retrieve an inefficiency comparable to that of the underlying MCMC algorithm.
-A relative inefficiency close to $1$ indicates that the estimator variance is similar to that of MCMC.
+We present the results in Table \ref{table:mixture:easy}.
+First, we see that the inefficiency is sensitive to the choice of $k$ and $m$.
+Second, we see that when $k$ and $m$ are sufficiently large we can retrieve an inefficiency comparable to that of the underlying MCMC algorithm.
 The ideal choice of $k$ and $m$ will depend on tradeoffs between inefficiency, the desired level of parallelism, and the number of processors available.
-Whether it is preferable to run coupled chains with $k=200$, $m = 2,000$ for an inefficiency of $1.3$ or $k=200$, $m=4,000$ for an inefficiency of $1.2$ is likely to depend on the context.
-We present a histogram of the target distribution, obtained using $k=200$, $m=4,000$, in Figure \ref{fig:mixture:histogram:easy}.
+We present a histogram of the target distribution, obtained using $k=200$, $m=2,000$, in Figure \ref{fig:mixture:histogram:easy}.
+These histograms are produced by averaging unbiased estimators of expectations of indicator functions, corresponding to consecutive intervals.
+Confidence intervals at level $95\%$ are obtained from the central limit theorem and are represented as grey boxes, with vertical bars showing the point estimates.

-Next, we consider a more challenging case by setting $\sigma_q^2 = 1^2$, and we use again $\pi_0=\mathcal{N}(10,10^2)$.
+Next, we consider a more challenging case by setting $\sigma_q^2 = 1$, again with $\pi_0=\mathcal{N}(10,10^2)$.
 These values make it difficult for the chains to jump between the modes of $\pi$.
 Over $R=1,000$ runs we find an average meeting time of $769$, with a $99\%$ quantile of $9,186$.
 When the chains start in different modes, the meeting times are often dramatically larger than when the chains start by the same mode.
-One can still recover reasonable estimates of the target distribution, but $k$ and $m$ have to be set to larger values.
+One can still recover accurate estimates of the target distribution, but $k$ and $m$ have to be set to larger values.
 With $k=20,000$ and $m=30,000$, we obtain the $95\%$ confidence interval $[0.397, 0.430]$ for $\int \mathds{1}(x > 3)\pi(dx) \approx 0.421$.
 We show a histogram of $\pi$ in Figure \ref{fig:mixture:histogram:intermediate}.